‘Africa is going to give the world a sense of humanity’

 SIT Cape Town Academic Director Stewart Chirova

 STEWART CHIROVA is academic director at the School for International Training learning center in Cape Town, South Africa, one of SIT’s busiest learning centers in the world.
-Chirova leads the semester-long South Africa: Multiculturalism and Human Rights program and the summer Social Justice and Activism internship.
+Chirova leads the semester-long South Africa: Multiculturalism and Human Rights program and the summer Social Justice and Activism Internship.
 His center this year also hosted students in two SIT Global Master’s programs: Diplomacy and International Relations, and Sustainable Development Practice, as well as various custom programs designed with U.S. colleges and universities.

 Chirova has worked with SIT for nearly 20 years.
 We talked with him about experiential learning, reciprocity, racism, and the many students who come through his programs.
 Following are excerpts from that wide-ranging conversation.